Mariah Carey: 2010–2014: Merry Christmas II You and Me. I Am Mariah... The Elusive Chanteuse

 Following the cancellation of Angels Advocate, it was announced that Carey would return to the studio to start work on her thirteenth studio album.
 It was later revealed that it would be her second Christmas album, and follow-up to Merry Christmas.
-Longtime collaborators for the project included Jermaine Dupri, Johntá Austin, Bryan-Michael Cox, and Randy Jackson, as well as new collaborators such as Marc Shaiman.
-The release date for the album, titled Merry Christmas II You, was November 2, 2010; the track list included six new songs as well as a remix of "All I Want for Christmas Is You".
-Merry Christmas II You debuted at number four on the Billboard 200 with sales of 56,000 copies, becoming Carey's 16th top ten album in the United States.
-The album debuted at number one on the R&B/Hip-Hop Albums chart, making it only the second Christmas album to top this chart.

-In May 2010, Carey dropped out of her planned appearance in For Colored Girls, the film adaptation of the play For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf, citing medical reasons.
-In February 2011, Carey announced that she had begun writing new material for her upcoming fourteenth studio album.
-Carey recorded a duet with Tony Bennett for his Duets II album, titled "When Do The Bells Ring For Me?"
-In October 2011, Carey announced that she re-recorded "All I Want for Christmas Is You" with Justin Bieber as a duet for his Christmas album, Under the Mistletoe.
-In November 2011, Carey was included in the remix to the mixtape single "Warning" by Uncle Murda; the remix also features 50 Cent and Young Jeezy.
-That same month, Carey released a duet with John Legend titled "When Christmas Comes", originally part of Merry Christmas II You.
+The release date for the album, titled Merry Christmas II You, was November 2, 2010.
+Merry Christmas II You debuted at number four on the Billboard 200 and number one on the R&B/Hip-Hop Albums chart, making it only the second Christmas album to top this chart.
+In February 2011, she recorded a duet with Tony Bennett for his Duets II album, titled "When Do The Bells Ring For Me?", and re-recorded "All I Want for Christmas Is You" with Justin Bieber as a duet for his Christmas album, Under the Mistletoe.
+In November that year, Carey was included in the remix to the mixtape single "Warning" by Uncle Murda; the remix also features 50 Cent and Young Jeezy.
+Later that month, Carey released a duet with John Legend titled "When Christmas Comes", originally part of Merry Christmas II You.